callum-hart/mono/docs/final_draft.md

 The grid is a good example of building responsive layouts using discrete breakpoints.
 YouTube

 This is the latest project built with mono.
-It is a good example of themes, responsiveness, interactions and stateful user interfaces.
+It is a good example of theming, responsiveness, interactions and stateful user interfaces.

 Findings